hadley/adv-r/Computing-on-the-language.md

     f(1)
     unenclose(f(1))

+(Exercise: modify this function so it only substitutes in atomic vectors, not more complicated objects.)

-Building up a function by hand is also useful when you can't use a closure because you don't know in advance what the arguments will be, and similarly you can't use substitute.
+Building up a function by hand is also useful when you can't use a closure because you don't know in advance what the arguments will be.

 ## Walking the code tree